caldayham/notes/notes.md

 ## For I Know What I Must Do
-By Cal Day Ham, his life mantra
+By Cal Day Ham

 ----

-I am in control
+I am in control<br>
 For I know what I must do